Search Our Website:

 Proof Points

-• Represented a U.S. manufacturer in a sunset review of an antidumping order before the U.S. International Trade Commission and the Department of Commerce.
+• Represents U.S. manufacturers in sunset reviews of antidumping orders before the U.S. International Trade Commission and the U.S. Department of Commerce.

-• Representation of institutional investors in a breach of fiduciary duty action against a real estate LLC manager in the Commercial Division of the New York Supreme Court.
+• Representations of clients in litigations in the Commercial Division of the New York Supreme Court.

-• Representation of the former Chief Financial Officer of the Platinum Partners hedge fund in a multi-defendant criminal securities fraud case that resulted in his full acquittal following a trial in the U.S. District Court for the Eastern District of New York.
+• Representation of a defendant in a multi-defendant criminal securities fraud case that resulted in his full acquittal following a trial in the U.S. District Court for the Eastern District of New York.

-• Representation of a broker-dealer in a SEC enforcement litigation in the U.S. District Court for the District of New Jersey in which the SEC’s complaint was dismissed.
+• Representation of a broker-dealer in a SEC enforcement litigation in a U.S. District Court in which the SEC’s complaint was dismissed.